 As the COVID-19 vaccine becomes available for our church members, we encourage you to move forward to get it as you are able.
 Both doses are necessary for the currently available vaccines (Pfizer and Moderna) to be fully effective.
+Johnson & Johnson vaccines need only to be administered once.
 Once vaccinated, we encourage all of our members to report same to their church offices if that does not violate your sense of privacy.
 It will put members of your local church community more at ease and will likely factor into your Session’s decision-making around returning to worship and other activities.
 No pastor or other staff members leading worship should be expected to return to indoor worship without the vaccine unless that pastor/staff member clearly and freely states for the Session record that s/he is willing to do so.
 Masks and social distancing are still essential requirements until most people are vaccinated and the virus is under control according to the CDC and local health departments.
 All CDC/Health Dept. guidelines should still be followed by our churches.

 The vaccine is based on a decade of science creating a new method which does not require introducing any dead cells of the virus in order to vaccinate against it.
 The vaccines are based on telling our messenger RNA what to fight against, and look to be a wonderful new method that we can thank our scientists for creating.
 However, the vaccine is still not completely effective at preventing someone who has been vaccinated from contracting COVID-19 afterwards if they are in close contact with someone who is positive, or during the window before the vaccine becomes effective.
 Since early research indicates at least the potential that vaccinated people can spread it to unvaccinated people, we remind everyone that masking and social distancing is still necessary.
 Our children and young families are last on the list to receive the vaccine, and some of them could be deeply affected by COVID-19.
 So please continue to mandate masks and social distancing in any activities you undertake.